taustation-fan/userscripts/README.md

 `hide_tasks.js` will hide all the career tasks from all the "TASKS" tabs in the game, except for the tasks explicitly listed in the script body.
 Use with caution!
-This scrip requires manual updates to be adjusted to the current career type and career rank/level of the player.
+This script requires manual updates to be adjusted to the current career type and career rank/level of the player.
 By default it's configured for high-rank Clone Technician.